azhaque59/EthernetRTL_BW16/README.md

 Work-in-progress Arduino library for Ai-Thinker BW16 (RTL8720DN) + WIZnet W5500 Ethernet module.

+Development is being done using Arduino 1.8.19 plus Ameba sdk 3.1.9

 Purpose:
 This library provides a compile-verified stub and driver integration layer for the WIZnet ioLibrary_Driver (W5500) adapted to the Realtek Ameba-D / Ai-Thinker BW16 platform.